-I am professor in the College of International Studies at Korea University.
-My research interests are in applied microeconomics, in particular in the fields of development studies, gender, subjective well-being, education, and poverty/ inequality.
-In the past, I have been a visiting fellow at research institutes and international NGOs in Santiago de Chile, Singapore, Mexico City, and Berlin.
-My work has been published in renowned international journals such as World Development, Food Policy, and the Journal of Happiness Studies, among others.
-I am currently a consultant to the World Bank and have recently served as a member of the academic advisory committee for the design of Korea's National Child & Adolescent Well-being Indicator System.
-I have been awarded research grants from the Korea Foundation, the German Academic Exchange Service, the Friedrich-Ebert Foundation, and the National Research Foundation of Korea.
+Robert Rudolf is a professor in the College of International Studies at Korea University.
+Trained as an economist, his research usually crosses the boundaries between various disciplines including economics, sociology, psychology, and international studies.
+His research interest are in the fields of economic and human development, gender, quality of life, and education.
+In the past, Robert has been a visiting fellow at research institutes and INGOs in Santiago de Chile, Singapore, Mexico City, and Berlin.
+His research has been published in international journals such as World Development, Food Policy, Feminist Economics, and the Journal of Happiness Studies, among others.
+He has served as a consultant to the World Bank and as a member of the academic advisory committee for the design of Korea's National Child & Adolescent Well-being Indicator System.
+Robert has been awarded research grants from the Korea Foundation, the German Academic Exchange Service, the Friedrich-Ebert Foundation, and the National Research Foundation of Korea.

 2011 PhD in Economics, University of Göttingen, Germany